 From data to decision-making

+Participants agreed that biodiversity data must be translated into actionable insights, not just reports.
 This raised the key question of metrics.
-“When companies want to act at the site level, many available tools become too generic, they do not provide the granular, actionable insights needed” said Teske.
+“When companies want to act at the site level, many available tools become too generic, they do not provide the granular, actionable insights needed,” said Donna Teske from Naturalis Biodiversity Center.
 Clear and reliable metrics are essential to show how a company’s actions lead to specific biodiversity outcomes.
 They also help resolve baseline uncertainty by clearly defining where progress starts.

 Willemen pointed to the concept of Essential Biodiversity Variables (EBVs), a harmonised and scientifically robust approach to biodiversity monitoring.
 It can be used across scales and serves as a critical bridge between raw observations and actionable indicators for policy and, increasingly, for business decision-making.